-Whether you are a lead generation agency, a recruiter, a virtual assistant or just have a few LinkedIn accounts yourself, this blog is dedicated to you.
-Keep on reading!
+Whether you are a lead generation agency, a recruiter, a virtual assistant or just have a few LinkedIn accounts of your own, this blog on managing multiple LinkedIn accounts is dedicated to you!

 If you want to use Dux-Soup to run multiple LinkedIn accounts, you need to create a separate Chrome profile for every LinkedIn account you manage.
 To create a new profile in Google Chrome, do the following:

 1. Open Chrome (or Download Google Chrome if you don't yet have it)

 2. To the right of the address bar, click on your user profile icon.

 3. To add a new profile, click '+ Add'.

 4. Click 'Sign In'.
 Here you can either sign in to an existing account, or create a new profile.

 5. To create a new profile, click 'Create Account'.